The Federal Work Study Program

 If there are any remaining work study positions available after priority consideration for the UNLV Library and Pre-School has concluded (usually by the end of July), the Financial Aid & Scholarships Office will review extremely limited requests from other UNLV Departments to consider hiring a potential work study student.
 UNLV Departments and students should go on the assumption no funds would be available.

 The amount you earn cannot exceed your total work study award for the school year.
-UNLV limits the amount a student can work to less than 40 hours per week from all UNLV employment opportunities.
+UNLV limits the amount a student can work no more than 20 hours a week from all UNLV employment opportunities.

 Federal Work Study wages are taxable by the Internal Revenue Service for federal income tax purposes.
 Once you are hired into a Federal Work Study job and have completed all needed payroll paperwork, you will:

 - Keep a record of the hours you have worked.

 - Submit your time sheet to your employing department once every two weeks.

 - Receive a payroll check for the hours you reported.